 If a director takes one of these actions within the 21-day period, the penalty is remitted (i.e. cancelled).
 However, if no action is taken, the director may be held personally liable.

-- Lockdown DPN: This notice is issued when a company has failed to lodge the required returns within the ATO’s timeframes, in addition to having unpaid debts.
+Lockdown DPN.
+This is issued when a company has failed to lodge the required returns within the ATO’s timeframes, in addition to having unpaid debts.
 Unlike a non-lockdown DPN, directors cannot avoid personal liability by placing the company into administration or liquidation.
 The only way to remit the penalty is to pay the debt in full.
-Whilst it may be possible to enter into a payment arrangement with the ATO, the penalty will not be remitted unless/until the debt is paid in full
+Whilst it may be possible to enter into a payment arrangement with the ATO, the penalty will not be remitted unless and until the debt is paid in full.

 In both cases, it’s critical for directors to act quickly to minimise personal liability.